vvscode/docs/docs/voice/voice-for-ios/voice-ios-calling.md

 To get events related to the call, set the call delegate.
 The call object contains details about participants, start time, potential error codes, and error messages.

-If `VoIP push notifications <enablingvoippushnotifications>` is enabled, add logic for presenting a local notification if the app is in the background when receiving the call:
+If [VoIP push notifications](doc:enablingvoippushnotifications) is enabled, add logic for presenting a local notification if the app is in the background when receiving the call:
 ```objectivec
 - (SINLocalNotification *)client:(id<SINClient>)client
   localNotificationForIncomingCall:(id<SINCall>)call {